guilherme-oliveira-rocha/Artvison/wp-content/plugins/hummingbird-performance/readme.txt

 ### Save time with Hummingbird Configs

-Configs allow you to save your prefered Hummingbird configuration settings and apply them to your other sites in a few clicks.
+Configs allow you to save your preferred Hummingbird configuration settings and apply them to your other sites in a few clicks.
 You can create unlimited configs.

+### Delay Javascript Resources (Pro Only)

+Boost site performance dramatically by delaying the loading of JS files and third-party scripts until direct user interaction (e.g. scroll or click).
+Enjoy faster loading pages, improve web vitals, and ace your PageSpeed scores.

+Activate in one click, includes user interaction timeout and the option to exclude critical files from being delayed.
+A paid WPMU DEV account (the developers of Hummingbird) is required to access this feature.
+You can check out our affordable plans [here](https://wpmudev.com/pricing/).

+### Generate Critical CSS (Pro Only)

+Maximize site speed and user experience by prioritizing only the CSS that matters most.
+The Generate Critical CSS feature intelligently generates and embeds critical CSS in the head of each page, giving priority to above-the-fold content and significantly improving loading speed.
+Updates to your critical CSS are automated with every site design change, and you can enable/disable with a click.

 = Faster Websites Rank Higher, Convert Better =